Cemetery Sunday

-Cemetery Sunday (also referred to as Blessing of the Graves) is an annual ancestor veneration observance held in Roman Catholic and other cemeteries in some areas of Ireland and along routes of Irish migration.
+Cemetery Sunday (also referred to as Blessing of the Graves) is an annual ancestor veneration observance held in Roman Catholic cemeteries in Ireland and along routes of Irish migration.
 Parishioners prepare by cleaning family graves and, in some cemeteries, decorating the graves.
 Grave decorations incorporate flowers as well as crafts and mementos.
 In cemeteries where a priest is not available, Cemetery Sunday may still be held absent the formal service and blessing.

 Dates observed

 In Ireland, the date varies by parish, and is typically in summer.
 Parishes coordinate to avoid scheduling Cemetery Sunday on the same week so that families can attend services at all cemeteries where their relatives are buried.
-For churches which are no longer used, Cemetery Sunday can the only regularly held service on the grounds.
+For churches which are no longer used, Cemetery Sunday can be the only regularly held service on the grounds.

 In the United States, Cemetery Sunday is the first Sunday in November, around the time of All Souls' Day.

 Observance in Ireland

 Earliest Irish observances

 St. James Church (Church of Ireland) in Dublin, had a long-established tradition of cemetery cleaning and decoration in conjunction with the Fair of St. James, historically held on July 25, the Pattern Sunday for St. James.
 There are records of burials at St. James as early as 1495 and it is believed that the cemetery may have been in use as early as the 13th century.
 There is no known documentation of when cemetery decoration began at the St. James Cemetery, but it was well established by the early 19th century.